limengbinggz/ddtlcm/JOSS/paper.md

 #### Model Summary

 We next summarize the posterior samples using the generic function ``summary()``.
-We discard the first 50 iterations as burn-in's (`burnin = 50`).
+We discard the first 50 iterations as burn-ins (`burnin = 50`).
 To deal with identifiability of finite mixture models, we perform post-hoc label switching using the Equivalence Classes Representatives (ECR, @papastamoulis2014HandlingLabel) method by specifying `relabel = TRUE`.
 To save space in the document, we do not print the summary result (`be_quiet = TRUE`).
 ```r
 burnin <- 50
 summarized_result <- summary(result, burnin, relabel = TRUE, be_quiet = TRUE)